Level dynamics and avoided level crossings in driven disordered quantum dots: Introduction

 One of the earliest approaches to study disordered systems is provided by the statistics of difference of adjacent energy levels.
-First of all, as was proposed in Ref.~\onlinecite{Berry}, levels repelling each other, characteristic for RMT, correspond to classically chaotic nature and follow the celebrated Wigner Dyson statistics~\cite{Dyson}, while regular motion implies Poissonian statistics.
+First of all, as was proposed in Refs.~\cite{Berry,BohigasSinai}, levels repelling each other, characteristic for RMT, correspond to classically chaotic nature and follow the celebrated Wigner Dyson statistics~\cite{Dyson}, while regular motion implies Poissonian statistics.
 In addition, level spacing statistics also provides an ideal testbed to study localization properties of single particle states.
-In $3$ dimensions RMT-like behavior is observed for states with localization lengths much larger than the system size and for delocalized states, while Anderson localized states with localization length shorter than the system size exhibit Poissonian level statistics and intermediate statistics were observed at the metal insulator transition~\cite{MITCritical,MITCritical2,LStatMITTrans}.
-A different picture emerges, however, in $2$ dimensions as for spinless disordered tight binding models RMT-like behavior is only observed for states with localization length sufficiently exceeding the size of the system for both unit and random phase hopping terms (systems in the presence and absence of time-reversal symmetry, respectively)~\cite{BatschRandomMangetic,2DGOE,CoulombBlockSpace}.
-Furthermore, introducing also spin degrees of freedom and random spin-orbit couplings, as was thoroughly studied in Refs.~\onlinecite{EvangelouZiman1,Evangelou2,Evangelou3,Ando1,AndoZiman}, truly extended states appear below a critical disorder value.
-Further works tested the validity of the Wigner statistics in various fields ranging from the early studies of Coloumb blockade~\cite{CoulombBlockSpace} and conductance peak spacings~\cite{ConductancePeak} through the effects of Aharonov-Bohm flux piercing through disordered samples~\cite{BerryRobnik,ABfluxMetal}, kicked one-dimensional systems~\cite{KickedLStat} to the current investigation of interacting spin systems~\cite{Heisenberg1,Heisenberg2,Heisenberg3,MITTrans}, finite range Coulomb gas models~\cite{FRCG1,FRCG2}, and open chaotic systems realised in microwave cavities~\cite{MicroWaveCavity}.
+In $3$ dimensions RMT-like behavior is observed for states with localization lengths much larger than the system size and for delocalized states, while Anderson localized states with localization length shorter than the system size exhibit Poissonian level statistics and intermediate statistics were observed at the metal insulator transition~\cite{MITCritical,MITCritical2,LStatMITTrans,VargaImre1,VargaImre2}, see also a new thorough review on the subject~\cite{Prozen3DAnderson}.
+A different picture emerges, however, in $2$ dimensions as for spinless disordered tight binding models~\cite{BatschRandomMangetic,RandomMagnetic2,2DGOE,CoulombBlockSpace} RMT-like behavior is only observed for states with sufficiently large ratio of the system size and localization length, $L/\xi$, which is the only relevant parameter according to the single parameter scaling theorem~\cite{Prozen2DAnderson,AndersonLoc,AndersonLoc2,AndersonLoc3,AndersonLoc4,AndersonLoc5}.
+Introducing also spin-orbit couplings and considering spin degrees of freedom, truly extended states appear below a critical disorder value~\cite{EvangelouZiman1,Evangelou2,Evangelou3,Ando1,Ando2,AndoZiman}.
+Further works tested the validity of the Wigner statistics in various fields ranging from the early studies of Coloumb blockade~\cite{CoulombBlockSpace} and conductance peak spacings~\cite{ConductancePeak} through the effects of Aharonov-Bohm flux piercing through disordered samples~\cite{BerryRobnik,ABfluxMetal}, kicked one-dimensional systems~\cite{KickedLStat} to the current investigation of interacting spin systems~\cite{Heisenberg1,Heisenberg2,Heisenberg3,MITTrans}, finite range Coulomb gas models~\cite{FRCG1,FRCG2}, and open chaotic systems realised in microwave cavities~\cite{MicroWaveCavity}.\\ Level spacing statistics, however, provides no information about responses to time-dependent perturbations.
+A large amount of non-equilibrium phenomena in disordered systems induced by external drivings can be addressed by the investigation of the motion of energy levels~\cite{QMChaos}.
+Level dynamics of classically chaotic systems was first formulated in the pioneering works of Refs.~\cite{Pechuka,Yukawa} exhibiting similar statistical behavior as the spectra of the proper Gaussian random matrix ensembles.
+With an appropriate parametric evolution of the $H(\lambda)$ disordered Hamiltonian with $\lambda$ promoted to fictitious time, derivatives of energy levels reveal most of the non-equilbrium properties of driven systems.
+Of central interest are the first and second derivatives commonly referred to as level velocity and level curvature, $v_n=\mathrm dE_n/\mathrm d\lambda,\,K_n=\mathrm d^2E_n/\mathrm d\lambda^2$, respectively, providing information about conductance fluctuations and characterizing the sensitivity of energy levels to changing boundaries in metallic samples~\cite{Edwards,Thouless,VelCurveConduct}.
+While the RMT levels exhibit Gaussian velocity statistics exact curvature distributions resisted evaluation for quite a long time, with many intuitive initial heuristic guesses until exact results were derived for it~\cite{WilkinsonBilliard,CurveStatTail,RMTCuvreTail,Simons1,Simons2,Simons3,ExactCurvature,ExactCurvature2,ExactCurveABflux,FyodorovExactCurve}.
+Velocity and curvature statistics constituting an intense area of research have been investigated over the years mostly in systems in the presence of a magnetic field~\cite{CurvatureABflux1,CurvatureABflux2Cond}, in chaotic, irregularly shaped billiards with changing boundaries~\cite{VelStatBilliard,BilliardVelCurve,CurveExperiment,CurveAvCrossChaosBilliard,MicroWavebilliardVelStat,CurveKickedRotorStadiumBilliard} , and quantum systems with twisted boundary conditions~\cite{BRMTCondCurve,CurveatAndersonLoc,TwistedBoundaryMetIns,LocVelStat,VelCurveTransPoint} or in periodically kicked one-dimensional systems~\cite{CurveTailKickedTop,LocVelStat}, while recent studies considered disordered interacting many-body systems~\cite{HeisenbergMBL,HeisenbergMBL2,HeisenbergMBL3}.